mvdh7/PyCO2SYS/docs/howto.md

 co2s_adj = co2s.adjust(temperature=25, pressure=1000)
 ```

-The result `co2s_adj` is a new `CO2System` with all values at the new conditions (temperature of 25 °C and hydrostatic pressure of 1000 dbar).
+The result `co2s_adj` is a new `CO2System` with all values at the new conditions (above, temperature of 25 °C and hydrostatic pressure of 1000 dbar).

 The `adjust` method can be used if any two carbonate system parameters are known, but also if only one of pCO<sub>2</sub>, fCO<sub>2</sub>, [CO<sub>2</sub>(aq)] or *x*CO<sub>2</sub> is known.
 In this case, `adjust` can take additional kwargs: